BenceVSanofi/snowflake-snowpro/README.md

 <!-- omit in toc -->
 # Snowflake SnowPro Core Certification

+This document contains notes and study materials to help you prepare for the **Snowflake SnowPro Core Certification Exam**.
+It covers key concepts, features, and architecture of Snowflake, as well as practical topics like query optimization, data loading, and performance tuning.
+The content is designed to serve as a reference for understanding Snowflake’s core functionality.

-Snowflake is a cloud-native data platform offered as a service.
-It provides services like storage, compute, and management, running across the three big cloud providers.
+Snowflake is a cloud-native **data platform** offered as a service (SaaS).
+It provides key services like **storage**, **compute**, and **management** and runs on the three major cloud providers: AWS, GCP, and Azure.
+Snowflake’s unique architecture allows it to handle diverse workloads such as data warehousing, data lakes, data engineering, and data science.

 <!-- omit in toc -->
 ## Table of Contents